DearestDreamWish/Ideas-and-problems/README.md

 # Ideas-and-problems
-From a brainstorm in my first hackathon.
+From a brainstorm in my first hackathon(European Defense Tech).

  1 ideas:
  AI used to defend against PsyOps.